Qarj/WebImblaze/MANUAL.md

 This is where the most detailed results data can be found.

-Note: Most output logging is suppressed when running in a Plugin Mode (reporttype).

 <a name="outputxml"></a>
 ###5.2 - Results File in XML format (results.xml)